↑

 Jump to Recipe

-This lobster tails recipe is easy, delicious, and just what you need to make for a special dinner!
-Read through and watch the video on the you step-by-step instructions how to prepare the best broiled lobster tails starting with how to butterfly a lobster tail and how to cook them.
-In this recipe, I use a buttery topping that’s just perfect for the delicate lobster meat.
+This lobster tails recipe is easy, delicious, and topped but garlic herb butter!
+It’s just what you need to make a special dinner!
+Watch the video and follow step-by-step instructions on how to prepare the best broiled lobster tails.

 baked lobster tails topped with fresh parsley and herb butter